 If you are interested in working in this dynamic environment, please send:

-- A letter of interest, a resume and three references (with email contacts) by fax, e-mail or postal service attention Volunteer Coordinator.
+A letter of interest, a resume and three references (with email contacts) by fax, email or postal service attention Volunteer Coordinator.
+Email:[email protected]

-- Indicate to us that you have read the documents How to Volunteerand Frequently Asked Questions.
+Indicate to us that you have read the documents volunteer-FAQ and how-to-volunteer.